openhab/openhab-addons/bundles/org.openhab.binding.rootedtoon/README.md

 # RootedToon Binding

-This binding is meant to connect your OpenHAB installation to a rooted Toon.
+This binding is meant to connect your openHAB installation to a rooted Toon.
 It currently supports:
  * changing the setpoint (target temperature)
  * changing the program mode
  * enabling/disabling the program mode